Napoleonka: Papal cream pie

 This was publicized by media, and "papal" cream cakes from Wadowice became popular in Poland.

-The confectionery shop where the Pope ate cream cakes was owned by Jewish cake maker Karol Hagenhuber, who came to Poland from Vienna.
+The confectionery shop where the Pope ate cream cakes was owned by Austrian confectioner, Karol Hagenhuber, who came to Poland from Vienna.
 It was located in Wadowice Town Square.
-Some speculated that the original papal kremówkas contained alcohol, but this was denied by Hagenhuber's son.
-According to him his father's cakes were regular, non-alcoholic kremówkas, although made with all natural ingredients, using a traditional recipe.
+Some speculated that the original papal kremówkas contained alcohol, but this was denied by Hagenhuber's son, Karol.
+According to him his father's cakes were non-alcoholic kremówkas, made with all natural ingredients, using a unique recipe that was lost with the death of his father.
 Either way this led to renewed, and even international fame for the cake, rebranded as "papal".

 In 2007, to celebrate Pope John Paul's II 87th birthday, a giant kremówka was baked in Rzeszów.

 Kremówkas remembered by Pope John Paul II were filled with cream made of whipped butter mixed with crème pâtissière made of whole eggs.
 This is the typical filling for karpatka.